cferdinandi/vanilla-js-guides/content/guides/state-based-ui.md

 - How to improve UI rendering performance with state-based UI and data reactivity.
 - What DOM diffing is, how it works, and why it's important.
 - What the virtual DOM is, and whether or not it's necessary.
-- How to reduce your risk of cross-site scripting (XSS) attacks.

 {{<formats>}}